mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-jobs/job-groups/index.md

 enterprise: true
 ---

-You can implement fine-grained user access to jobs by using either the DC/OS UI, the CLI or [the API](/mesosphere/dcos/2.0/security/ent/iam-api/).
+You can implement fine-grained user access to jobs by using either the DC/OS&trade; UI, the CLI or [the API](/mesosphere/dcos/2.0/security/ent/iam-api/).
 The [Metronome permissions](/mesosphere/dcos/2.0/security/ent/perms-reference/#marathon-metronome) allow you to restrict a user's access to jobs on either a per job or a per job group basis.
 This section walks you through the steps to accomplish this.

 **Prerequisites:**

 - You must have the [DC/OS CLI installed](/mesosphere/dcos/2.0/cli/install/) and be logged in as a superuser.
-- A [user account](/mesosphere/dcos/2.0/security/ent/users-groups/) to assign permissions to.
+- An existing [user account](/mesosphere/dcos/2.0/security/ent/users-groups/) to which you can assign permissions.

 <a name="job-group-access-via-ui"></a>

-# Via the DC/OS UI
+# Using the DC/OS UI

 1. Log into the DC/OS UI as a user with the `superuser` permission.